ziggydale45/IDD-Fa19-Lab3/README.md

 1024 bytes

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**
+Analog pins have 10 bits of resolution, however the memory can only store 8 bits of data.
+Dividing 1024 (2^10) by 4 yields 255  (2^8).

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+use EEPROM.put(address, data)

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**